Homomorphisms between multidimensional constant-shape substitutions: Introduction

-In this article we pursue the study of isomorphisms to homomorphisms and to more general multidimensional substitutions (non diagonal expansion matrix, non rectangular support and a weaker version of bijectivity).
+In this article, we pursue the study of isomorphisms to homomorphisms, and more general multidimensional substitutions (nondiagonal expansion matrix, nonrectangular support, and a weaker version of bijectivity.
+See \cite{frank2022spectral} for recent results on their spectral properties).
 We also obtain rigidity properties about homomorphisms.
-First, we prove that any aperiodic symbolic factor of a constant-shape substitution is conjugate to a constant-shape substitution via a letter-to-letter map (\cref{FactorConjugateSubstitution}), extending the mentioned one-dimensional result of \cite{yassawi2020automorphisms}.
-Then, we show that any measurable factor and homomorphism associated to a matrix commuting with some power of the expansion matrix of the substitution, induced a continuous one and we give an explicit bound on the radius of their block maps (\cref{MainTheorem} and \cref{NormalizerHostParreau}).
-These are analogue results of B. Host and F. Parreau in \cite{host1989homomorphismes}.
-These imply certain constant-shape substitutions are \emph{coalescent} (\cref{Coalescence}) and the automorphism group is virtually generated by the shift action (\cref{AutomoprhismVirtuallyZd}).
-Finally, we give algebraic and geometrical properties of the normalizer group for \emph{polytope substitutions}, i.e., in the case where the convex hull of the digit tile generated by the expansion map and the support of the substitution is a polytope.
-To do this, we relate the \emph{nonexpansive half-spaces} (and more precisely \emph{nondeterministic directions}) of a substitution subshifts, by the supporting hyperplanes to the convex hull of the digit tile (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
-We deduce: any endomorphism of the substitution subshift is invertible and the normalizer group is virtually generated by the shift action (\cref{FinalTheoremNormalizerGroupPolytopeCase}).
-Moreover, the \emph{symmetry group}, defined as the set of matrices associated to an endomorphism, is finite and we give explicit bounds for the norm of these matrices (\cref{PropositionAboutMatricesPolytopeCase}).
+First, we prove that any aperiodic symbolic factor of a constant-shape substitution is conjugate to a constant-shape substitution via a letter-to-letter map (\cref{FactorConjugateSubstitution}), extending the mentioned one-dimensional result from \cite{yassawi2020automorphisms}.
+Then, we show that any measurable factor map and any homomorphism associated with a matrix commuting with some power of the expansion matrix of the substitution induces a continuous one, and we give an explicit bound on the radius of its block maps (\cref{MainTheorem} and \cref{NormalizerHostParreau}).
+These are analogue results of B. Host and F. Parreau's from \cite{host1989homomorphismes}.
+These imply that certain constant-shape substitutions are \emph{coalescent} (\cref{Coalescence}), and the automorphism group is virtually generated by the shift action (\cref{AutomoprhismVirtuallyZd}).
+Finally, we give algebraic and geometrical properties of the normalizer group for \emph{polytope substitutions}, i.e., in the case where the convex hull of the digit tile generated by the expansion matrix and the support of the substitution is a polytope.
+To do this, we relate the \emph{nondeterministic directions} of substitutive subshifts to the supporting hyperplanes to the convex hull of the digit tile (\cref{NonExpansiveHalfspacesSupportingConvexHull}).
+We deduce that any homomorphism of the substitutive subshift is invertible, and the normalizer group is virtually generated by the shift action (\cref{FinalTheoremNormalizerGroupPolytopeCase}).
+Moreover, the \emph{linear representation group}, defined as the set of matrices associated with a homomorphism, is finite and we give explicit bounds for the norm of these matrices (\cref{PropositionAboutMatricesPolytopeCase}).
 Together with the former bound on the radii of the block maps, these restrictions enable an algorithmic description of the normalizer group whenever the expansion matrix is proportional to the identity.
-These recover results and answer some questions in \cite{bustos2021admissible}.
+These recover results and answer some questions in \cite{bustos2022admissible}.